What a Private Investigator Cannot Do

 - August 10, 2011

 Editor’s note: This article is a general description of things that private investigators typically cannot do, and is not intended as a substitute for professional legal advice.
-As laws vary from state to state, please check with your local law enforcement before conducting an investigation.
+Please keep in mind that laws can vary from state to state.

-With so many myths associated with private investigators, there are a lot of misconceptions about what these professionals can legally do, but as private citizens, they have no more rights or privileges than the average citizen.
+With so many myths associated with private investigators and inaccurate representations in film and television, there are a lot of misconceptions about what these professionals can legally do.

 Depending on the state, private investigators generally cannot:

 Operate Without a License (If Required in That State)

 Some states have extensive licensing laws for private investigators.
 In California, for example, an investigator must complete 6,000 hours of paid investigative work under a licensed investigator over the course of three years (or fewer hours over a shorter period of time depending on relevant advanced degrees and law enforcement background), get fingerprinted, submit an application packet, and pass the California Private Investigator Examination before they can work as a licensed private investigator.

 Impersonate Law Enforcement

 In most states, private investigators cannot carry a badge, wear a uniform, or use any logo or phrasing that could imply that the investigator is a police officer or federal official.
 This prevents private investigators from misleading individuals about their association with government agencies.
 In some cases, private investigators will wear badges and uniforms that indicate they are private investigators, and they will often work in conjunction with local law enforcement or federal officials.

 Break the Law